The Nurse Educator Track is offered for the following programs:

 Wondering if an online course will fit your needs?
 The MSN Nurse Educator program allows students to start slow by taking one class.
 Call or email us to see how the program will fit your needs.

-requires clinical preceptor and site for acute care clinical practice and student teaching in an inpatient staff development department (247.5 clinical contact hours).
+- N5564NE Clinical for Nurse Educators requires a clinical preceptor and site for acute care clinical practice and student teaching in an inpatient staff development department (247.5 clinical contact hours).

 The post-master’s Nurse Educator Certificate program of study builds on the Masters of Science in Nursing degree to prepare professional nurses to become leaders in nursing education.
 Certificate students learn to synthesize teaching and learning theory, acquire skill in curriculum development and evaluation methods, and employ cutting-edge teaching strategies in both clinical and academic settings.
 Hands-on experience in objective writing, teaching, clinical instructing, test writing, and student management are offered through clinical experiences provided by master educators.